serendipity-coding/scompany/README.md

 ## Setup

-for the backend
+for the backend:

-make sure to add linkedin account credentials in companies.js in the controllers folder run 'npm i'
+- make sure to add linkedin account credentials in companies.js in the controllers folder
+- run 'npm i'
-'nodemon server'
+- 'nodemon server'

-for the frontend
+for the frontend:

-run 'npm i'
+- run 'npm i'
-'nodemon server'
+- 'nodemon server'